File Photo, Kent Reporter

 The suspect had fled on foot.
 Multiple officers responded to the library, urgent care and the surrounding area, according to police.

 The 18-year-old man had a non-life-threatening stab wound in his arm, according to police.
 It was deep and bleeding, but he was receiving medical aid and was able to provide critical information.
-He told police he was at the library when the unknown suspect became confrontational towards him.
-He said he attempted to ignore him and not engage, but the suspect suddenly walked rapidly towards him and reportedly poked him once in the arm before fleeing.
+He told police he was at the library when the unknown suspect became confrontational toward him.
+He said he attempted to ignore him and not engage, but the suspect suddenly walked rapidly toward him and reportedly poked him once in the arm before fleeing.
 The man said he did not know the suspect and there was no dispute prior to the stabbing except for the suspect being agitated.

 The library’s security guard was interviewed and said that the Centralia man had been in the library on prior occasions and had never caused a problem.
-He did not see the stabbing but said that just prior to both parties leaving the library, he heard the suspect raise his voice and noticed he was agitated.
-He talked to suspect and thought he had calmed down.
-Shortly after this interaction the man reportedly assaulted the other man, then walked out the front doors.
+He did not see the stabbing, but said that just prior to both parties leaving the library, he heard the suspect raise his voice and noticed he was agitated.
+He talked to the suspect and thought he had calmed down.
+Shortly after this interaction, the man reportedly assaulted the other man, then walked out the front doors.
 The library staff did not initially realize that an assault had occurred.

 The library quickly provided a photo of the man to the officer on scene.
 He immediately disseminated it to the officers who were aggressively looking for the man.